IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/security-attribute.rst

 Coalesce provides a collection of four attributes which can provide class-level (and property-level, where appropriate) security controls over the generated API.

-This page serves to document the attributes themselves - for information on their implementation and impact on your generated code, see :ref:`Security`.

 Properties
 **********